Question: How is the mission of FC Wisconsin unique and different?

 Question: Can I play high school soccer and still play in the ECNL and with FC Wisconsin?

 Answer: Yes!
 FC Wisconsin offers an optional spring program for those players that prefer to play club soccer year-round.
-We offer this program because of the importance of a year-round curriculum for maximizing development, and because many players in the club desire to participate in a year-round option.
-If players prefer to play high school soccer, they are able to do so.
+We offer this program because many players in the club desire to participate in a year-round option in the club.
+If players prefer to play high school soccer, they are free and able to do so.

 Question: Where does FC Wisconsin train?

 Answer: FC Wisconsin has training sites in both Milwaukee and in Madison.
-In the fall and spring, FC Wisconsin teams in Milwaukee train at FC Wisconsin Soccer Park in Germantown, and FC Wisconsin teams in Madison train in Verona.
 During the winter, FC Wisconsin teams will train in gyms and indoor turf facilities around suburban Milwaukee or Madison (as appropriate).

-Question: How do I know if ECNL soccer is right for me or my daughter?
+Question: How do I know if FC WIsconsin or the ECNL is right for me or my daughter?

 Answer: This is a very personal decision.
 Players come to this decision at different times in their life, but the most frequent age where players face and answer this question is somewhere between age 11 and 14.